curvedinf/RazorNetcode/readme.md

 create and respond to them.
 Events are useful if you would like to ensure your chronographically-fluid application has certain things not be replayed multiple times.
 A good example is a death animation.

-Additionally, Razor provides a suite of timing synchronization tools that will be available to your application automatically.
-Razor will calculate the difference between local and remote clocks, estimate the latency to the server, and provide you all the frame and timing data necessary to build accurate states of the past that can be used to simulate the future as part of an overall latency resolution strategy.
-Razor provides an example latency resolution strategy to model your application after.

 # Compiling Razor